Terbau/Popcorn-Pal/README.md

 We have two different options for searching: movie-search and user-search.
 Both options supply real time suggestions and results.
 To avoid searching too many times, we decided to use a debounce function that only allows fetching results every 300ms.

 When searching for a movie, we showcase the result in a paginated manner.
 Using a trigram algorithm for our movie search, we don't limit the search results only to full matches.
-We fell this makes the search experience much better, especially since it allows for searching an infinite\* result set.
+We felt this makes the search experience much better, especially since it allows for searching an infinite\* result set.

 For the user search we use a modified full match algorithm.
 A score is given for the results based on some relevancy paramaters, like if the match occured early in the name, or if a fullmatch has occurred.